 |Exposed To The Right (ETTR)||As you can see, we have adjusted the brightness of our image ( by closing the lens iris, lowering the ISO or adjusting the shutter angle ) until the zebras have just disappeared, but the histogram is still ETTR.
 This is the sweet spot where we can get maximum dynamic range from our image with minimal noise.|

-The following diagram shows you what to look for when using your histogram to Expose To The Right:
+The following diagram shows you what to look for when using your histogram to Expose To The Right, if zebras are not available:

 |Underexposed||This is the worst result, as it is severely underexposed and will result in a very noisy, low dynamic range image when normalised.
 Shadows are clipped to black and will be unrecoverable or highly noisy.
 If you can, raise the ISO to a higher value to help brighten the whole image so that it looks closer to one of the following histograms.|